Raj0408/vidshare-master/README.md

 # 🚀 Vidshare - The Ultimate Memes & Short Videos App

-MemeBaaz is your one-stop destination for sharing video clips and images 📸.
+Vidshare is your one-stop destination for sharing video clips and images 📸.
 All submissions go through an admin approval process to maintain the quality of content.

 ---